 Experience of Dutch neighborhoods and American suburbia from a Norwegian point of view.

-After my first experience with the neat manicured but desolate American suburbs I moved to one of the densest most urban places on the planet, the Netherlands.
+After my first experience with the neat manicured but desolate American suburbs, I moved to one of the densest most urban places on the planet, the Netherlands.

 Mind you, this is not an attempt at giving a balanced portrayal.
 This is partly a criticism of how American suburbs have been planned.
-American suburbs offer a lot of benefits which I think people are quite familiar with such a large houses and yards, surprisingly often with swimming pools.
+American suburbs offer a lot of benefits that I think people are quite familiar with such a large houses and yards, surprisingly often with swimming pools.
 There is certainly an affluence seen few other places in the world.
 Yet the American suburb suffers from being built with a very individualistic mindset and without much consideration to public spaces or life without a car.

-For those who have grown up in such a world it may be hard to imagine something different.
+For those who have grown up in such a world, it may be hard to imagine something different.
 Thus I thought looking at how Dutch neighborhoods are built and organized would be interesting.

 Dense Neighborhoods, But with Plenty of Green Areas

 As you can see from the satellite photo of the same area below, the backyards are taller.
 These typically have tall fences, so people utilize the full space.
-The dutch are quite creative with these.
-Sadly I have no pictures to show from Dutch backyards but you can find anything from fishponds to little hedge labyrinths.
+The Dutch are quite creative with these.
+Sadly I have no pictures to show from inside Dutch backyards but you can find anything from fishponds to little hedge labyrinths.

-What I want to call attention to however are the green public spaces.
+What I want to call attention to, however, are the green public spaces.
 You can see several playgrounds and there are long green paths you can walk or bike next to the canal.

 Below you can see what the area along the canal looks like.
 Everywhere I have lived in the Netherlands there has been a lot of areas easily accessible like this where you can take a pleasant Sunday walk or bike trip.

 I want to contrast this a bit with a more typical American suburb.
 This is from Grand Forks, where I lived for about a year.
 It is very different with very wide roads.
 Every house has a large front yard.